BurntSushi/termcolor/README-NEW.md

   from your search. `ripgrep` can be taught about new file types with custom matching rules.
-* `ripgrep` supports many features found in `grep`, such as showing the context of search results, highlighting matches with color and full Unicode support---except `ripgrep` stays fast!
+* `ripgrep` supports many features found in `grep`, such as showing the context of search results, searching multiple patterns, highlighting matches with color and full Unicode support.
+Unlike GNU grep, `ripgrep` stays fast while supporting Unicode (which is always on).

 ### Is it really faster than everything else?